 Before the founding of Enryakuji, all the gods enshrined at Hiyoshi Taisha were collectively known as Hiyoshi Daijin (日吉大神).

 When Hiyoshi Taisha became the guardian shrine of Enryakuji, Hiyoshi Daijin was given the name Sannō Gongen (山王権現).
 That is because the Tendai sect that Saichō founded originated from China’s Mt.
 Tendai, which already had a guardian deity called Sannō Genhitsuhinkun (山王元弼真君).
 Influenced by Tendai Buddhism, a new name/rank was later given to Hiyoshi Daijin.

 The Tower Gate of Nishi Hongū

 The splendid gate of Nishi Hongū is the biggest tower gate in Hiyoshi Taisha.
-The two-story tower gate that was designated as an Important Cultural Property was built around 1586.
+The two-story tower gate designated as an Important Cultural Property, was built around 1586.
 And it has something unique that sets them apart from other tower gates in Japanese shrines!

 Check out the four corners of the gate under the roof.
 You will find a Masaru (monkey) posing differently at each corner!